karask/python-bitcoin-utils/docs/usage/addresses.rst

     # Start with a P2PKH address
     p2pkh_addr = P2pkhAddress('mzF2sbdxcMqKFLoakdBcvZpUXMjgiXGZW1')

-    # To convert, first we'd need the underlying public key
+    # To get in other address formats you would need the private (or public) key
-    # In a real application, you'd have the private key
     private_key = PrivateKey('your_private_key_wif')
     public_key = private_key.get_public_key()